RedisLabs/redislabs-docs/content/connect/install.md

     redis-connect deploy
     ```

-    The Redis Connect configuration files is saved (_persisted_) to the cluster, which helps configure new shards and recover in the event of shard or node failure.
+    The Redis Connect configuration file is saved (_persisted_) to the cluster, which helps configure new shards and recover in the event of shard or node failure.

 1. Verify the install